 Kepler Telescope is a space telescope launched in 2009, monitoring the brightness of 145,000 Main Sequence Stars (or 190,000 according to another report).
-It has a 1.4 meter Primary Mirror and 95 Megapixel CCD.
+It is a Schmidt Camera with a 1.4 meter Primary Mirror and 95 Megapixel CCD.
 It is designed specifically to locate Extra Solar Planets by monitoring for Transients suggesting Transiting Planets.
 The original operation was continuous monitoring of a 116 square-degree field centered on Right Ascension 19h22'40", Declination +44°30'00".

 Kepler has found 5,000 candidates in need of further confirmation, and past experience suggests 90% of such candidates are eventually confirmed to be exoplanets, others being attributable to star spots or Binary Stars.
 Over 2012-2014, 950+ Kepler-candidates have been confirmed as planets, and some other projects to find planet candidates have been curtailed or abandoned.